 ISBN: 978-90-367-3081-5, University of Groningen, 2007.

-The Fu et al. (2015) paper, “Gut Microbiome Contributes to a Substantial Proportion of the Variation in Blood Lipids” was recognized as one of Circulation Research’s Best Manuscripts of 2015.
+- Fu et al. (2015) paper, “Gut Microbiome Contributes to a Substantial Proportion of the Variation in Blood Lipids” recognized as a Circulation Research’s Best Manuscripts of 2015.
 The paper received massive worldwide press coverage, more.

-My research interest lies in systems genetics, seeking to understand complex biological systems by integrating systems biology with genetics.
+My research interests lie in systems genetics, which seeks to understand complex biological systems by integrating systems biology with genetics.
 I perform integration analyses that combine multidimensional “omics” data and genetic variations.
 This leads to statistical models and networks, and eventually to causal inference from genotype to phenotype in complex traits and diseases.
-For example, I have been working on the genetic regulation of gene expression in different model organisms and humans, and assessing the plasticity of this regulation under different conditions (patients or controls) and in different tissue- or cell types.
+For example, I have been working on the genetic regulation of gene expression in different model organisms and humans, and assessing the plasticity of this regulation under different conditions (patients or controls) and in different tissues or cell types.

 In June 2008, I joined Prof. Cisca Wijmenga’s group as a post-doc in the Department of Genetics, at the University Medical Center Groningen (UMCG).
-My aim is to shorten the road from GWAS study to causal gene identification by integrating evidence from multiple levels, including data from microarray experiments, protein-protein interactions, metabolic pathways and from the literature.
+My aim was to shorten the road from GWAS study to causal gene identification by integrating evidence from multiple levels, including data from microarray experiments, protein-protein interactions, metabolic pathways and from the literature.
 In 2009, I was awarded a NWO VENI grant to continue pursuing this systems genetics work.

 In May 2014, I was awarded a VIDI grant to work on improving our understanding of the causal relationships between the human host genome, the microbiome and lipids.
 The goal of this project is to identify the relationship of the gut microbiome with abnormal lipid profiles and predisposition to disease within a unique population cohort, Lifelines-DEEP.
 This is a general population cohort of 1,500 individuals aged 18 to 80 years old for whom extensive genetic, phenotypic and health-related data has been collected.
 To date we have published research relating the microbiome composition to blood lipid levels and examining the microbiome composition and function in relation to health and environmental factors.
 We are now continuing this research with a focus on the influence of genetic background on the microbiome.